UniversityOfDundee-Computing/dungeon-siege-static-website/README.md

 ## Features

-The website consists of a single webpage with multiple navigable sections.
+The website consists of a single webpage with multiple navigable sections via the navigation bar.

 Sections include: